kvnchen/designing_data_intensive_apps/README.md

 *Literally executing transactions in serial order*

-If you can make each stransaction very fast to execute, and the transaction throughput is low enough to process on a single CPU core, this is a simple and effective option.
+If you can make each transaction very fast to execute, and the transaction throughput is low enough to process on a single CPU core, this is a simple and effective option.

 <br>

 *Two-phase locking*

-Two levels of locks, where multiple clients can hold read locks, but no one else can have a lock for a client to obtain to a write lock.
+Two levels of locks, where multiple clients can hold read locks, but no one else can have a lock for a client to obtain a write lock.
 Many applications avoid using it because of its performance characteristics.

 <br>

 *Serializable Snapshot Isolation (SSI)*

 Snapshot isolation where transactions are aborted at time of commit if the execution was not serializable.
 It uses an optimistic approach, allowing transactions to proceed without blocking.